VityaSchel/bunsogs-profanity-filter/README.md

 Simple mode is 100x less efficient than GPT moderation mode and will give you a lot of false negatives and a bunch of false positives.
 GPT is usually good at 80% of cases and pretty fast.

+AI mode on the other hand only moderates the content, not words.
+Most likely it will allow profanity and curse words, but won't allow certain topics.

 ## Configuration

 Profanity filter plugins supports two modes: